TradeMe/tractor/packages/tractor-plugin-page-objects/docs/page objects.md

 ## Composition:

 The first, and most important thing when creating **Page Objects** is to consider how they will be [*composed*](https://en.wikipedia.org/wiki/Object_composition).
 Ideally, this will have already been considered when building the application, and in general it is useful to align your **Page Objects** with the existing structure of your application.
-All **Page Objects** made by **tractor-plugin-page-objects** are composable by default.
+All **Page Objects** made by **@tractor-plugins/page-objects** are composable by default.
 Work out your deepest, most fundamental units of UI, and start building **PageObjects** from there up to the root of your application.

 ## Elements: